List of NFL champions (1920–1969)

+From 1934 to 1967, teams were regularly awarded the Ed Thorp Memorial Trophy (a custom cast silver trophy) for winning the championship, with the team keeping the trophy for a year; the 1960, 1968, and 1969 champions were not engraved onto the trophy for inconclusive reasons.
+The Green Bay Packers won the most NFL championships before the merger, winning eleven of the fifty championships.
+The Packers were also the only team to win three straight championships, an achievement they accomplished twice: from 1929 to 1931 and from 1965 to 1967, the latter stretch being the first since the NFL went to a divisional system in 1933.
 The Chicago Bears won a total of eight titles, and the Cleveland Browns, Detroit Lions, and New York Giants each won four.
 The Bears recorded the largest victory in a championship game, defeating the Washington Redskins 73–0 in the 1940 NFL Championship Game; six other title games ended in a shutout as well.
 The Philadelphia Eagles recorded two consecutive shutouts in 1948 and 1949.
 New York City hosted the most championship games (eight), while the highest-attended title game was the 1955 NFL Championship Game, where 85,693 fans showed up in Los Angeles to watch the Browns beat the Rams 38–14.

 APFA/NFL champions (1920–1932)

-Champion determined by win–loss percentage.
+Champion determined by win–loss percentage, with ties excluded.
 The number in parentheses indicates the number of championships the franchise had won to that point.

-Note: disputed champions are listed with an asterisk (*)

 NFL champions (1933–1969)

 Numbers in parentheses in the table indicate the number of times that team won the NFL championship as of the championship game.